-Note: Change Analyzer returns only constants and literals found in the Procedure section.
+Note: For COBOL programs, Change Analyzer returns only constants and literals found in the Procedure section.

-1. Step 1 (Step 1: Populate starting point list).
+1. (Step 1: Populate starting point list).
 A message Select a file from the list of programs and click informing you that any existing lists will be deleted pops up.
 Click OK.